How to recover from a bad sender reputation?

 Spam traps are fake email ids created by ISPs to identify senders following bad sending practices.
 Emails landing in spam traps can lead to immediate blacklisting of domains.

-What can marketers do to recover from a bad reputation?
+How to recover from a bad sender reputation?

-Recovering from a bad reputation is a journey, including everything from cleaning up sending practices to monitoring the flow of emails.
+Recovering from a bad email sender reputation is a journey, including everything from cleaning up sending practices to monitoring the flow of emails.
 Understand the roadmap with the undermentioned guidelines:

 A reputation score can help you assess your current email program and its potential risks.
 Some good tools to check the reputation scores are: